yt-project/yt/doc/source/cookbook/complex_plots.rst

 This recipe demonstrates how to write the simulation time, show an axis triad indicating the direction of the coordinate system, and show the transfer function on a volume rendering.
-See :ref:`volume_rendering` for more information.
+Please note that this recipe relies on the old volume rendering interface.
+While one can continue to use this interface, it may be incompatible with some of the new developments and the infrastructure described in :ref:`volume_rendering`.

 .. yt_cookbook:: vol-annotated.py